apache/incubator-spot/spot-setup/README.md

 ## Database Query Scripts

 spot-setup contains a script per use case, as of today, there is a table creation script for each DNS, flow and Proxy data.

+the HQL scripts are seperated by the underlying database in the ./spot-setup/ folder.

 These HQL scripts are intended to be executed as a Impala statement and must comply HQL standards.